arivanbastos/jill/README.md

 4. **models**: classes that represent the map (where the location takes place), signals and signals datasets.
 5. **utils**: utility classes.

 The **Android library** have Android specific classes.
 You can use it to build Android applications.
-The Android folder contains the  library and the JILL app, which allows you:
+The Android folder contains also the JILL mobile app, which allows you:

 1. Display your enviroment **2D map**.
 2. Create **reference objects** and save them to map.